peterjmills/hello-world/README.md

 # hello-world
 getting to know the system
+and committing changes

-var author = 'Peter Mills'
+author = 'Peter Mills'